Skip to Main Content

 Secondary sources:

 • Provide vital background information.
 Having as much knowledge as possible about the text or event about which you are researching is crucial.
-Familiarising yourself with what has been written about your topic will allow you to write more knowledgeably,
+Familiarising yourself with what has been written on your topic helps you write more knowledgeably

 Evaluating Secondary Resources